opf/openproject/help/user-guide/project-overview.md

 1. Choose the place where to add the new widget.

 To add a widget to the project overview, click on the **+ button** on the top right of the page.
-Select the place where to add the widget, by clicking on a plus that appear on the page.
+Select the place where to add the widget, by clicking on a plus that appears on the top right corner of the page.

 ![Overview-add-widget](Overview-add-widget-1573564870548.png)